crispinprojects/speakingcalendar/README.md

 ## Speech Synthesis

-Talk Calendar incorporates a small word-based speech synthesizer used to concatenate and play-back pre-recorded English words using the computer speaker.
-The voice used by this version of Talk Calendar is based on my own recordings and so is subject to same license as the project.
+Speaking Calendar incorporates a small word-based speech synthesizer used to concatenate and play-back pre-recorded English words using the computer speaker.
+The voice used by this version of Speaking Calendar is based on my own recordings and so is subject to same license as the project.
+Words are recorded in a headless RAW audio format so that they can be converted to hexadecimal values and stored in an array and added to a voice header file.
 The voice will be improved and updated in future versions of the project.

 Many open source and commercial speech synthesizers use the formant speech synthesis approach.
 For example, the excellent [eSpeak](https://espeak.sourceforge.net/) open source speech synthesizer for Linux and Windows uses a formant synthesis method.
 I had considered using eSpeak rather than code my own speech synthesizer but I discovered that some of its components may not be compatible with the GTK LGPL v2.1 license.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).

-Consequently, as Talk Calendar is a hobby project I would rather just use my own small word-based speech synthesizer  to avoid any potential license compatibility issues with using eSpeak.
+Consequently, as Speaking Calendar is a hobby project I would rather just use my own small word-based speech synthesizer  to avoid any potential license compatibility issues with using eSpeak.

 I have also been working on a formant speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/formant-synthesizer) but the sound quality is very robotic with buzzing and humming background noise.

-### Voice Control
+### History

-Not implemented.
+The original project was named Talk Calendar but feedback suggested that the project would have some sort of voice control which is not the case.
+The name "Speaking Calendar" better conveys the purpose of the application.
+Also early versions of this project required that the eSpeak speech synthesizer be installed separately so that commands could be send to it to handle speech output.
+However, I dropped this approach in favour of my own integral speech engine.
+I also discovered a potential eSpeak license compatibilty issue discussed above.

 ## Versioning

 [SemVer](http://semver.org/) is used for versioning.
 The version number has the form 0.0.0 representing major, minor and bug fix changes.

+Speaking Calendar was renamed from my previous project called Talk Calendar in August 2024 and the version number was reset to 0.1.0.

 ## Author